AlabamaHit/Midi-Monitoring/README.md

 This will close everything out.

+Remember it runs 100% in the background, it will Not be in the system tray or taskbar.
+That is why you need to set that function to a key.
+I have it again, on 94 so in code you can see how to get it to call and set it to any key you want.

+# If you ever wonder if it's running?
+Click on the key you have for opening the gui back.
+If it does not open it's closed.
+You can verify in task manager if you want but not neccessary.

 # WORKING AND Tested on!

 I have tested it with my Yahama YPT-300.
 I used a MIDI to USB cable, to connect.
 The setting on my keyboard is "PC 2" in the functions on the keyboard.
 I am running Windows 10.

+# I HOPE THIS HELPS SOMEONE OUT.
+I LOOKED FOR SO LONG FOR A SAFE WAY TO MAKE MY MIDI DO THIS
+# I USED TO USE HID MACROS; BUT I WANTED SOMETHING SMALLER BECAUSE FOR JUST USING MIDI TO RUN
+# I DIDN'T REALLY NEED SO MUCH.
+SO I SET OUT TO WRITE THIS.
+# I'M SURE THIS WILL WORK ON ANY MIDI ONLY REAL CHANGES YOU MAY HAVE TO MAKE IS KEY NUMBERS.

+# PLEASE LET ME KNOW IF IT HELPED YOU OUT.
+I'M CURIOUS IF THIS REACHES SOMEONE THAT NEEDS A TOOL LIKE THIS.
+# IF YOU MAKE IT .PY INSTEAD OF .PYW THE TERMINAL WINDOW WILL STAY ON THE SCREEN.
+# ALL IT DOES IT TELLS IT TO RUN WITHOUT SHOWING THE TERMINAL.
+WINDOWS ONLY THAT I AM AWARE OF.